 - Session Layer - essentially manages the inter-system communication and sessions.
-Handling of local and remote application's interaction is done in this layer.
+The handling of local and remote application's interaction is done in this layer.
 In case of weak authentication methods, it can help attackers to perform a brute force.
 So the effective way of securing this layer is by ensuring appropriate encrypted key exchange, along with the restriction of unsuccessful session attempts using timing methods.

 - Presentation Layer - is used to standardize data with the help of various conversion schemes.
-But if there is poor conduct of malicious input, it can help cyber criminals exploit the system or even crash a system.
+But if there is poor conduct of malicious input, it can help cybercriminals exploit the system or even crash a system.
 Separate sanitized input and proper input validation can help protect the system from attackers.

 So every layer needs proper security postures.
-Different ports and protocols are used for different scenarios which will be covered in the subsequent chapters.
+Different ports and protocols are used for different scenarios, which will be covered in the subsequent chapters.